-It’s also important to increase blood circulation in your scalp by using your fingers to massage the scalp for a minute everyday.
+It’s also important to increase blood circulation in your scalp.
+You can use your fingers to massage the scalp for a minute every day.
 You can even do it twice a day if you’re committed!
-It’s important to remember that nothing can really guarantee hair growth, and if you’re dealing with a medical diagnosis then you should definitely consult your doctor.
+It’s important to remember that nothing can really guarantee hair growth.
+If you’re dealing with a medical diagnosis then you should definitely consult your doctor.

 Are there any products that will help with hair loss?

 While there aren’t products that will guarantee hair regrowth, you may want to consider changing your shampoo and conditioner to a thickening option that will help you fake fuller hair.
 The right products will give the appearance of fuller hair even when you’re dealing with your hair falling out.
 Women especially can benefit from products that give the appearance of fuller hair to help give you your confidence back.